 Our services are based on expertise in applied behaviour analysis, early child development, and on supporting your child or youth with transitioning to various settings and life stages.
 Child & Community Resources/Ressources pour l’Enfance et la Communauté (CCR/REC) offers a wide range of services for children, youth, families and professionals, to support the inclusion, integration, and wellbeing of children and youth throughout the North.

-You have access to a wide range of specialized services, which are available for purchase, including:
+You have access to a wide range of specialized services including:

 - Behavioural Consultation